Legg-Calvé-Perthes disease in children

 Frequently Asked Questions

-• Can Legg-Calve-Perthes disease heal without surgery?
+• Can Legg-Calve-Perthes disease in children heal without surgery?

 Yes, most children can heal from Legg-Calve-Perthes disease without surgery.
 Physicians start with conservative treatment approaches such as rest, activity modification and rehab to repair the damage and heal the joint.
 If nonsurgical treatments don’t work, surgery to realign the hip joint may be necessary.